-While you can install an elongated toilet seat on a round toilet, some people find that it’s not suited for use.
-The seat’s screws will fit as they are standard spacing.
+When comparing elongated and round toilets, while you can install an elongated toilet seat on a round toilet, some people find it unsuitable for use.
+The seat’s screws will fit the toilet seat mounting holes as they are standard spacing.

-However, the seat is designed to be used on elongated toilets, and using it on a round toilet makes for an uneven and negative toilet experience.
+However, the seat is designed for elongated toilets, and using it on a round toilet makes for an uneven and negative toilet experience.

 Can I install a round toilet seat an elongated toilet?

-Yes, you can easily install this type of seat on an elongated toilet.
+Yes, you can easily install this type of seat on elongated and round toilets.
 No additional homeowner tools are needed for this installation process, and it takes very little time to complete.
 However, the toilet seat will be smaller than the bowl and may look out of place.

 Why would I want an elongated toilet bowl?

-The reason people opt for an elongated toilet is largely due to aesthetic preference and comfort.
+People opt for an elongated toilet largely due to aesthetic preference and comfort.
 They may not be the most popular style of toilets yet, but they are becoming increasingly more common in homes.
 Elongated toilets typically provide more room for your feet and legs while you’re seated on the toilet seat.

 What’s better elongated or round toilet bowl?

-If you are looking for comfort and convenience, elongated toilets are the way to go.
-At the same time, round toilets may be more comfortable for those who have a smaller bathroom area or prefer a round bowl.
+Elongated toilets are the way to go if you want comfort and convenience.
+At the same time, round toilets may be more comfortable for those with a smaller bathroom area or prefer a round bowl.

 What is the most comfortable toilet bowl shape?

 Generally, the elongated toilet is a more comfortable one.
 The shape that is the most comfortable is largely just a matter of personal preference.
-Round bowls are typically smaller than elongated toilets, which may lead people to feel more exposed to the seat.
+Round bowls are typically smaller than elongated toilets, which may expose people to the seat more.
 However, elongated toilets provide room for your feet and allow you to sit higher on the bowl.

 What is the advantage of an elongated toilet seat?